course banner image

 Policies

-Academic integrity: Because academic integrity is the foundation of college life at Berry, academic dishonesty will result in automatic failure on the assignment in question.
-Academic dishonesty includes, but is not limited to, the following: cheating, unauthorized collaboration, plagiarism, fabrication, submitting the same work in multiple courses, and aiding and abetting.
-Students who are sanctioned for violating the academic integrity policy forfeit the right to withdraw from the class with a grade of “W.”
+Academic integrity: Because academic integrity is the foundation of college life at Berry, academic dishonesty will have consequences.
+You are invited to consult the College Catalog for an articulation of the College’s policies with respect to academic integrity.
+Specific to this course, academic dishonesty includes but is not limited to: unauthorized collaboration, fabrication, submitting the same work in multiple courses, hiring a ghostwriter, asking an AI generator to write something for you that you later submit, failing to cite sources for your research (and, therefore, submitting others’ work as your own), consulting non-authorized sources or texts during an exam period, and aiding and abetting academic dishonesty by another student.
+Violations will be reported.
+Students who are sanctioned for violating the academic integrity policy forfeit the right to withdraw from the class with a grade of “W.” Attached to this syllabus is the pledge of academic integrity you will be asked to sign for most major assignments.

 Assignment rules